betterscientificsoftware/bssw.io/CuratedContent/TelecomToolsForRemoteWork.md

 creating the form and then pasting a link to the form in your meeting's chat window allowing all participants to easily go there and vote their response.

+### File sharing

+File sharing allows participants to share whole files which attendees can then download to their own systems.
+There are varying levels of support for this among the products often restricted by file types (e.g. extensions).
+Some vendor's provide support for scripts and even augumented reality files.

 ## Security

+### Recent issues

 ### Best Practices

-For each product, there is a collection of *best practices* for ensuring the highlest level of security for a meeting.
+For each product, there is a collection of *best practices* for ensuring the best possible level of security when using that product for a meeting.

 ### Lock Meeting